Manhattan Beach, CA 90266 | kirk (at) icapsolutions.com

 Here’s a little insight as to what I’m capable of doing, resumes seem to get lost in translation.
 Experience, with a bit of personality and professional relationships is where you will find someone like me …

-I solely conceived, developed, and launched my own online email marketing service back in the early 2000’s.
-There was a tremendous need for sending bulk commercial and corporate marketing material to clients, and since I was/am an email (MTA) expert, it seemed reasonable to create one from scratch.
+I have over 30 years experience as a DevOps System Engineer, Software Development, Database Development and Administration, as well as a Unix System Administrator.
+My biggest accomplishment: I solely conceived, developed, and launched an online email marketing service back in the early 2000’s.
+There was a tremendous need for sending bulk commercial and corporate marketing material to customers, and since I was/am an email (MTA) expert, it seemed reasonable to create one from scratch.
 It’s brief history is actually a long story, and unfortunately it fizzled out after a few short years.
 The ultimate demise of my product was the likes of ConstantContact, whom of course had investors and steamrolled the competition because of it.
 I thought at the time to find investors of my own, roll up the sleeves and go to battle.
 I had several close friends who offered some of the funding, but at the time I was starting a family and already had my first child with another one on the way.
 It seemed too risky at the time with everything else going on in my life so I just let it roll organically.
 It did managed to attract several clients, mostly small, made at one point a few thousand per month just enough to support the cost of the colo facility and equipment.
 Eventually, business went to the heavy hitting competitors and the plug had to be pulled.

 The model I developed was a fully functioning, scalable, self managing online email marketing service.
 The base configuration comprised of 4 servers: